zhullyb/monyhar/monyhar/docs/security/severity-guidelines.md

 [TOC]

-Vendors shipping products based on Chromium might wish to rate the severity of security issues in the products they release.
+Vendors shipping products based on Monyhar might wish to rate the severity of security issues in the products they release.
 This document contains guidelines for how to rate these issues.
 Check out our
 [security release management page](https://www.monyhar.org/Home/monyhar-security/security-release-management)